 This introduction to the Idaho Botanical Garden encourages young students to use their senses to explore nature.
 During this lesson they will compare plants to themselves, learn about plant parts, meet a pill bug, and go on an exploratory walk through the Garden.

-Wonders of the Water Cycle – Download Tour Packet
+Wonders of the Water Cycle: Kindergarten – 1st Grade – Download Tour Packet

 The water cycle plays a major role in determining day to day weather.
 Through song, role-playing, a psychedilic experiment, and a nature walk, children gain a concrete understanding of what the water cycle is all about.

-Flower Power: May Only – Download Tour Packet
+Flower Power (May Only): 2nd-3rd Grade – Download Tour Packet

 Students participate in activities emphasizing the structure and function of flowers.
 Each student will help the Idaho Botanical Garden bloom by planting a flower.

-Seed Sense: Fall Only – Download Tour Packet
+Seed Sense (Fall Only): 2nd-3rd Grade – Download Tour Packet

 Participants germinate and grow a fresh understanding of the importance of seeds, their structure, function, and dispersal methods through a variety of instructional outdoor activities